 The lights in the other house were flickering now.
 On, then off.
 On, then off.

 A few minutes passed and then came the initial lightning spear.
 It seemed to disappear right into the earth directly in front of him.
 It was followed by a much louder boom of thunder.
 The sky was growing increasingly black and ominous.
-The upper level winds were pushing the system swiftly across the area.
+The winds were pushing the system swiftly across the area.